 Among the twenty school districts analyzed for this study, the average total enrollment in each school district was 257,065 students.
 The average enrollment in gifted and talented programs in each school district was 21,682 students.
 Comparatively, the average enrollment of African American males in each school district was 37,342 students.
 The average enrollment of African American males in gifted and talented programs was 1,622 students.
 To explore the extent to which African American males were represented in gifted and talented programs, the number of African American males enrolled in gifted and talented programs was compared to the number of African American males enrolled in the school district.
 As shown in Table 1, of the twenty school districts, only two of the school districts had percentages higher than 10 percent, indicating that, among many of the school districts, a small percentage of the African American males participated in gifted and talented programs.
 Based on these data, as well as additional data shown in Table 1, African American males are underrepresented in gifted and talented programs among these school districts.
-Additionally, we reported the percentage of African American males in gifted and talented programs among the number of students enrolled in gifted and talented programs.
-Of the twenty school districts, African American males comprised 10 percent or more of the gifted and talented program enrollment in only four school districts.
+Additionally, we reported the percentage of African American males in gifted and talented programs among these school districts.
+African American males enrolled in gifted and talented programs among the school districts.
+African American males of the percentage of African American Materian Mat gifted and talented program enrollment in only four school districts.
 In contrast, in sixteen of the twenty school districts, African American males comprised less than 10 percent of the gifted and talented enrollment.
 In these twenty school districts, there is ample evidence suggesting that African American males are underrepresented in gifted and talented programs.
 However, the level of underrepresentation is more extreme in some school districts than others.